 Comfortable for some seems more appropriate.
 My first day in Morocco, after a long plane flight via the Azores and Lisbon, was warm and sunny.
 We landed at the Salé airport, then used for international flights.
 From the airport it was just a short drive into Rabat, and to our temporary lodging at the Grand Hotel, opposite the Peace Corps office on rue Van Vollenhoven, a street name changed to zenqat Moulay Rachid before I left Morocco.
 Morocco was still decolonizing itself.
 The new town, built in the 1920s and 1930s in art nouveau style, resembled architecture I’d seen in the south of France.
 The store fronts and displays were very French.
 The eateries were French.
 Père Louis still had a little desk or stand where the owner would stand during meals, just like many restaurants in France.
 I felt totally at home there.

-I remember how one volunteer, John, was confronted by a staff member who had served in Afghanistan, who asked him if he considered his service in Morocco as being all one big vacation, replied sarcastically, “Yes, and a great, wonderful vacation, at that!”
-The truth was that he served as best he could at a time that Peace Corps programming left a lot to be desired.
+I remember how one volunteer, John, when confronted by a staff member who had served in Afghanistan and who asked him if he considered his service in Morocco as being all one big vacation, replied sarcastically, “Yes, and a great, wonderful vacation, at that!”
+The truth was that he served as best he could at a time when Peace Corps programming left a lot to be desired.
 And Morocco was not Afghanistan, the Peace Corps experience through which she saw the developing world.
 We all see the world through an optic defined by our experience, though the view widens as we age.

 In my day, volunteers could not travel to Europe or return home unless we enlisted for a second tour of service.
 Algeria was officially off limits and air travel to the rest of Africa was beyond the average volunteer’s budget.
 Some volunteers were posted to tiny spots.
 I always admired the women who went to foyers féminins, rural home economics and extension centers.
 They showed tremendous resourcefulness, putting up with difficult conditions in very tiny and sometimes remote places.